Back to Web Tools

 In silico PCR tool

-Virtual (in silico) or electronic PCR (ePCR) primers/probes or microRNA (miRNA) sequences search against whole genome (chromosome) prediction of likely PCR products and search for potential mismatches of the specified primers or probes.
+Virtual (in silico) or electronic PCR (ePCR) primers/probes or microRNA (miRNA) sequences or guide RNA (gRNA) binding at closely matched sequences with a focus on eliminating "off-target" effects against a whole genome (chromosome) prediction of likely PCR products and search for potential mismatches of the specified primers or probes.
 Search for multiple targets simultaneously within a specified range.
 In silico PCR primer searching is useful for the discovery of melting temperature target-binding sites.

 An alternative command line Java application in silico PCR for local use without restrictions on genome size and the number of files to be analyzed.